selbs/speedy_qc/README.md

 - Moved by clicking and dragging the box.
 - Deleted by right-clicking on the box and selecting `Remove` from the menu.

+### Progress

+Your progress through the folder of images is shown in the progress bar at the bottom of the window.

 Keyboard Shortcuts
 ------------------